-If you can't stop injecting drugs, talk to your treatment team about how to get clean needles and syringes.
-Your doctor might be able to help you get onto a drug treatment programme.
+If you can't stop injecting drugs, talk with your treatment team about how to get clean needles and syringes.
+Your doctor might be able to help you get onto a drug treatment program.

-Many organisations and support groups offer help and information to people with HIV.
-For example, in the UK, the Terrence Higgins Trust (tht.org.uk) has been providing these services for many years.
+Many organizations and support groups offer help and information to people with HIV.
 Your doctor might be able to help you find support in your area, or you can search online.